We can only imagine what happened to you that brings you to this page today…

 It is the not the kind of suits that Drew wears but the kind of suits that Drew files that make our firm stand out from other injury law firms.

 We like prepping for pre-trial work like depositions and discovery.
 And, we like trying cases in

 front of a judge and jury, because we are able to tell your unique story to a group of your

 peers who could have been in your shoes.

-While we prefer not to, because can take a longer time for you to see a financial recovery, we
+While we prefer not to, because can take a longer time for you to see a financial recovery, Drew

-go the distance if we believe we can get you more money to help you recover and, thus,
+goes the distance if he believes we can get you more money to help you recover and, thus,

 more justice, than if we just settled right out of the gate.